 larger than your bouquet to frame it, or one the same size so that it only

 covers the underneath.
-I sell one on this page.
+I sell a 9" one here

 too, choose one with a wide handle not a slim one as they have more space in the handle for the